AJImeson/Systemutveckling-I-Python-Slutuppgift/README.md

 - 2025-09-24

-    Lecture about loops / If, elif, else etc. Some error handling and built a case/match menu (Switch in C#) during lecture.
+    Lecture about loops / If, elif, else etc. Some error handling and built a case/match menu (Switch in C#) during lecture

+- 2025-09-25

+Constructed a search function in for one of my "cases", uses enumerate to list at positive search.
+Created a function that calculates average of ages with help of python library and AI Learnt about ternary expression which is a compact if/else one line statement, used it to create a function for clearing the terminal at inputs

+- 2025-09-29

+Lecture about more data variables and functions, separate notes and documentation in Google Docs